 It needs to be pruned to control and avoid smothering of other plants.
 It is easy to grow and can reach up to a height of 5-8 meters.
 It needs a moderate temperature and well-drained soil.

 Pinch off the growing tips at the end of the vine to encourage bushier growth.

-It is known as madhumalti in India.
 It is a tropical vine popular for its color changing blooms.
 It grows in bunches of pink, red and white blooms which give lovely fragrance.
 At the onset the flowers are white, later turning to pink and finally to red at maturity.

 It takes the support of anything around it and climbs up to form a towering creeper.
 It needs the support of something to grow and spread.
 It requires full sun and very little care.

 They are perfect to cover rooftops, balconies, fences, gate posts, and pergolas.
 After a while, it learns to use the support of its older stems to send shoots up to grow.

 It enjoys growing free and wild.
 Well-Drained soil with fertilizer added every six months is enough for this plant.
 It attracts scales and caterpillars.